-Both of these courses result in a nationally recognised qualifications to those who successfully complete.
+This course results in a nationally recognised qualifications to those who successfully complete.

 Most courses currently offered in coaching within driver training do not lead to a nationally recognised qualification regulated by Ofqual, but take the “customised” BTEC route which is only recognised by the company that awarded them.
-LDC is an Edexcel, ILM and City & Guilds approved training centre offering Nationally recognised qualifications (i.e. QCF’s)
+LDC is an Edexcel and City & Guilds approved training centre offering Nationally recognised qualifications (i.e. QCF’s)

 Nationally recognised courses lead to a QCF (Qualifications Credit Framework) of a given level (i.e. 1 to 8) of a certain size (i.e. Award, Certificate or Diploma).

 The one day seminar is run here at LDC head office.